 When it became apparent no one in the doomed U. S. Government was listening to my warnings, I skipped the country with money and a new identity.
 For several months, I jumped around the world looking to avoid the hundreds of assassins the Gilead regime had dispatched to short circuit anyone forming an organized and effective resistance.

 But once the Eyes were called back home, I settled on the South Island of New Zealand.
 In normal times unless you were a legitimate refugee or very rich, the Kiwis were always stingy about allowing outsiders into their beautiful country.
 As far as the Kiwi immigration ministry was concerned, I was a rich entrepreneur who just happen to become a permanent resident right before the Mayday Attacks that overthrew the United States government.
-When the world was thrown into chaos because of that event, New Zealand along with every other stable nation was forced to take in tens of thousands of displaced former Americans.
+When the world was thrown into chaos because of that event, New Zealand along with every other stable nation was forced to take in tens of thousands of displaced former United States citizens.

 I liked New Zealand, I felt at peace here and the last thing I wanted was to cause any trouble or be noticed by the local constabulary.
 For that reason, I had my hands up as I entered the cabin curious about who had finally found me.

 “Hello Ryan, its been too long.”
 The beautiful redhead sitting at my kitchen table said.
 “I'm reforming Section Thirty-One, and you're one of the band members I just can't do without.”